EDH-TEAM/kandahar_university_wms/README.md

 # Kandahar University Warehouse Management System

-A modern, web-based and mobile-responsive **Warehouse, Inventory, Procurement, Reporting, and Asset Traceability Management System** developed by **EDH-TEAM** for Kandahar University.
+A modern, web-based and mobile-responsive **Warehouse, Inventory, Procurement, Reporting, and Asset Traceability Management System** developed by **EDH-Technalogy** for Kandahar University.

 This system is designed to help university warehouse and administrative departments manage inventory, procurement requests, official forms, reports, stock movement, and asset traceability through one centralized digital platform.

 ---

-## About EDH-TEAM
+## About EDH-Technalogy

-**EDH-TEAM** is a professional software development team focused on building modern, scalable, and practical digital solutions for organizations, businesses, and institutions.
+**EDH-Technalogy** is a professional software development team focused on building modern, scalable, and practical digital solutions for organizations, businesses, and institutions.

 We design and develop web applications, business management systems, dashboards, automation tools, AI integrations, and digital solutions that solve real operational problems.

-All projects delivered by **EDH-TEAM** are designed, developed, tested, and maintained with a strong focus on usability, performance, security, maintainability, and practical business value.
+All projects delivered by **EDH-Technalogy** are designed, developed, tested, and maintained with a strong focus on usability, performance, security, maintainability, and practical business value.

 ---